Attracting An Unexpected Audience

 • Expand the relevance of Spikeball to a new audience.

-”Parent reflexes” are instinctual, often adrenaline-driven reflexes that parents have to protect their kids.
+Parents have been practicing Spikeball without knowing it.
+Ever heard of “parent reflexes?”
+These are instinctual, often adrenaline-driven reflexes that parents have to protect their kids.

 Turns out, these reflexes are exactly what you need for Spikeball.
 And not just to play, but to be great.